 To God be the glory!

-Saturday, 3 May, 2008
+Saturday, 21 June, 2008

-The rest of the night was spent in one to ones and tract work.
+The rest of the night was spent handing out tracts and doing one to one.

 Soli Deo Gloria!